filamentphp/filament/packages/support/docs/08-contributing.md

 ## Development of new features

-If you would like to propose a new feature or improvement to Filament, you may use our [discussion form](https://github.com/filamentphp/filament/discussions) hosted on Github.
+If you would like to propose a new feature or improvement to Filament, you may use our [discussion form](https://github.com/filamentphp/filament/discussions) hosted on GitHub.
 If you are intending on implementing the feature yourself in a pull request, we advise you to `@danharrin` in your feature discussion beforehand and ask if it is suitable for the framework to prevent wasting your time.

 ## Development of plugins